ethz-msrl/mCR_simulator/README.md

         calibration_path=cal_path)
 ```

 Add the environment.
-The mcr_environment objects adds the mechanical,  collision and visual models of the envirnoment (e.g. anatomical model or collision objects) to the SOFA scene.
+The mcr_environment object adds the mechanical, collision and visual models of the envirnoment (e.g. anatomical model or collision objects) to the SOFA scene.
 ```python
     # environment
     environment = mcr_environment.Environment(